- Las Positas College

 - Web Accessibility

 Note: The easiest way to ensure accessibility is to type or paste directly into Canvas' Rich Content Editor and not use PowerPoint at all.
+You can also create a narrated video of your PowerPoint, and post it to 3C Media and get it captioned.

 - Check for accessibility in PowerPoint